 Additional meeting space is available in rooms B30 (also a classroom, outfitted with a Smart Board), 113 (outfitted with a Smart Board and used for committee meetings, dissertation defenses, student lab meetings, etc.), and 215 (used for student study groups and other general purposes).
 Rooms can be reserved using the facilities link in the department website.

-Laptops, LCD projectors, a digital camera and conference phone can be checked out.
+Laptops, LCD projectors, a digital camera and conference phone can be checked out using the equipment link.

 Information Technology Services Center